cocos/cocos-docs/en/scripting/javascript-primer.md

 Let's go through the function of each sentence (I will highlight useful grammar patterns):

-`var Comp = cc.Class({`：Here we use the object `cc` , call object's `Class()` method (this method is one property of the `cc` object) by **dot syntax **, the parameter passing during the call is an anonymous **JavaScript object** （`{}`）.
+`var Comp = cc.Class({`: Here we use the object `cc`, call object's `Class()` method (this method is one property of the `cc` object) by **dot syntax**, the parameter passing during the call is an anonymous **JavaScript object** (`{}`).

-`target: { default: null, type: cc.Entity }`：This pair of key values declare a property named `target` and its value is another JavaScript anonymous object which defines the default value and value type of the target.
+`target: { default: null, type: cc.Entity }`: This pair of key values declare a property named `target` and its value is another JavaScript anonymous object which defines the default value and value type of the target.

-`extends: cc.Component`：This pair of key values declare that the parent of this Class is cc.Component. cc.Component is Cocos Creator's built-in type.
+`extends: cc.Component`: This pair of key values declare that the parent of this Class is cc.Component. cc.Component is Cocos Creator's built-in type.

-`onStart: function () {`：This pair of key value defines a member method called `onStart` whose value is an anonymous function.
+`onStart: function () {`: This pair of key value defines a member method called `onStart` whose value is an anonymous function.

-`this.target = cc.Entity.find('`：In the context of this sentence, `this` stands for the component being created, here we access the `target` property by `this.target`.
+`this.target = cc.Entity.find('`: In the context of this sentence, `this` stands for the component being created, here we access the `target` property by `this.target`.

 ## Further study